FeltMacaroon389/FBoot/README.md

 # FBoot
 Extraordinarily simple real mode bootloader written in NASM for x86 BIOS.

-Loads specified sector amount and jumps to raw loaded segment.
+FBoot sets up a basic and safe environment, loads the specified sector amount, and jumps to the raw loaded segment.

 I do not suggest using FBoot for any serious production projects, this is primarily educational.